kataras/iris/_examples/routing/README.md

 // context.Context is very extensible and developers can override
 // its methods if that is actually needed. type Context interface {
+    // BeginRequest is executing once for each request
+    // it should prepare the (new or acquired from pool) context's fields for the new request.
+    //
+    // To follow the iris' flow, developer should:
+    // 1. reset handlers to nil
+    // 2. reset values to empty
+    // 3. reset sessions to nil
+    // 4. reset response writer to the http.ResponseWriter
+    // 5. reset request to the *http.Request
+    // and any other optional steps, depends on dev's application type.
+    BeginRequest(http.ResponseWriter, *http.Request)
+    // EndRequest is executing once after a response to the request was sent and this context is useless or released.
+    //
+    // To follow the iris' flow, developer should:
+    // 1. flush the response writer's result
+    // 2. release the response writer
+    // and any other optional steps, depends on dev's application type.
+    EndRequest()

     // ResponseWriter returns an http.ResponseWriter compatible response writer, as expected.
     ResponseWriter() ResponseWriter
     // ResetResponseWriter should change or upgrade the Context's ResponseWriter.